Institute of Certified Management Accountants of Sri Lanka: Examination structure

 The institution has 4 levels of examination and an integrative case study: Foundation, Operational, Managerial, and Strategic.

 The examination syllabus change in every 5 years to meet the industry standards.
 The first two levels available in English, Sinhala, and Tamil languages (medium), and the final two levels only available in English medium.
 All the levels can be completed in a 2.5 year period of time.
 Examinations are held twice annually, in May and November.

-The current examination syllabus consists 17 core course units, 4 skill course units, and a final integrative Case Study.
+The current examination syllabus consists of 17 core course units, 4 skill course units, and a final integrative Case Study.
 After completing all the 17 core courses and 4 skills course candidates can sit for the final case study.
 The minimum pass mark per subject is 50.

 The current examination covers the Management Accounting, Financial Accounting, Financial Management, Strategic Management Accounting, Personal and Corporate Taxation, Business law and Corporate law, Auditing, Information Technology, Marketing & Human Resource Management, Strategic Management, Business English, etc.